hyperpigmentation treatmentS in Snellville, GA

 ✔ Designed to minimize rebound pigmentation

-✔ Best results achieved through a guided corrective series
+✔ Best results achieved through a guided corrective plan

 What Causes Hyperpigmentation?

-Hyperpigmentation happens when melanin production becomes overactive — often triggered by inflammation.
-Common causes include:
+Hyperpigmentation occurs when melanin production becomes overactive—most often triggered by inflammation..

 ✔ Post-acne dark spots (PIH)